Newborn and infant photography pauses the rapid growth in the first few months of a child’s life in pixels.

 - aperture, or the size of the opening in the lens

 - ISO, or the sensitivity of the camera sensor

-We go more in depth on each below.
+We go more in-depth on using each of these camera settings for newborn photography below.

 What are the Best Camera settings for Newborn Photography?